 There are a number of factors that must be considered when formulating an effective DUI defense.
 What was the reason for the stop?
 Did the officer have reasonable suspicion?
 Was the driver a victim of racial profiling?
 Was the driver given the O'Connell warning before being subjected to a field sobriety test or any chemical testing?
 Was the breathalyzer properly calibrated or was there any dysfunction with the BAC test?
 Were the driver's rights violated at any time during the tests, during the arrest, or post-arrest?
 These are only a few of the questions that a skilled DUI defense attorney must ask.

-At Shaffer & Engle Law Offices, LLC in Millersburg and Harrisburg, Pennsylvania, our attorneys have been providing zealous advocacy to our criminal law clients for over 65 years.
+At Shaffer & Engle Law Offices, LLC in Harrisburg, Pennsylvania, our attorneys have been providing zealous advocacy to our criminal law clients for over 65 years.
 We have a strong history of effective courtroom representation.
 Contact us today to discuss your DUI defense with a knowledgeable attorney at our firm.

 Attorney Elisabeth K.H.
 Pasqualini has significant experience fighting DUI charges in Pennsylvania courts.
 Speak to her today and get an experienced defense attorney on your side.